 How is nephrogenic diabetes insipidus treated?

 Nephrogenic diabetes insipidus can be difficult to treat.
-Since the kidneys can't respond to ADH, giving more ADH doesn't help.
+Since the kidneys can't respond to ADH, giving more ADH may not help.
 There's no good way to get the kidneys to respond to the ADH that's there.
 In fact, treatment options are limited.

 If a drug like lithium is responsible, switching medicines might improve nephrogenic diabetes insipidus.